Oxford-Growers/Oxford-Growers/index.md

 # Who we are

 The Oxford Growers Network is a queer radical organisation based on the principle of mutual aid and prefigurative political action.
 It will connect groups of people to help each garden and grow.
-People will offer knowledge, labour, access to land or cups of tea.
-We will make better use of our land for the community and ecosystem.
-In doing so we will raise our abilities to look after each other outside the destructive systems of capitalism.

 *[mutual aid]: members of the community coming together to help each other in the ways they can *[prefigurative political action]: building the society we want to see inside the existing society